 Dividend income received by UK companies is tax free.
 In addition, capital gains on major investments in trading companies are not taxable (if they meet the requirements of the 'substantial shareholding exemption' rules).

-De-recognition of losses that arose in prior years
+Derecognition/(recognition) of losses that arose in prior years

-In 2021, we decreased the deferred tax asset recognised in respect of UK capital losses by £1m.
+In 2022, we claimed UK capital losses where previously no deferred tax asset had been recognised in respect of these losses.

 True-up of prior year tax returns